Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Ramification of relative homologies

 All sections above were preparatory, and now we return to the matter of Picard--Lefschetz theory, namely to branching of homologies from $H_2 (\tilde U_2 , \tpB)$.
 We recall that the position of at least some components of singularity $\sigma_j$ depends on the parameter $t = (t_1, \dots , t_M)$ (the values $t_j$ are complex; $M = 1, 2$ or 3 in our examples).
 Thus, the spaces $\tilde U$, $\tilde U_2$ and $\tilde U'$ depend on~$t$, and so do $\PI$ and $\Omega$:

 The whole domain $\NR^M$ of $t$ is split into two sets: the regular points and the singular points.
 The set of singular points is usually referred to as the {\em Landau set} denoted~$\bL$.
 The formal definition of the Landau set is quite complicated (see \cite{Pham2011,Hwa1966,Berghoff2022}), and we do not use it here.
-Instead, we use a rather vague ``definition'' working in $\NR^2$:
+Instead, we use a rather vague ``definition'' working for $z$ in $\NR^2$:

-\begin{definition} The singular set (the Landau set) $\bL$ is the set of $t\in\NR^M$ for which $\sigma(t)$ degenerates, i.e.\ the singularities of the following types appear: \begin{enumerate} \item Some singularity component has form $w_1^2 + w_2^2 = t'$ in some local coordinates $(w_1, w_2)$, $t'$ is some function of $t_1, \dots , t_M$, and $t'$ takes value~0.
+\begin{definition} The singular set (the Landau set) $\bL$ is the set of $t\in\NR^M$ for which $\sigma(t)$ degenerates, i.e.\ some of the following takes place: \begin{enumerate} \item Some singularity component has the form $w_1^2 + w_2^2 = t'$ in some local coordinates $(w_1, w_2)$, $t'$ is some function of $t_1, \dots , t_M$, and $t'$ takes the value~0.

 \item Tangency of two intersecting singularity components. \item Intersection of three or more singularity components. \end{enumerate} \end{definition}